Signature Aspects of Violins

 - Type of varnish used, the preparation of the surfaces, how it was applied and colour will, of course, also define the maker’s influence, intent and skill.

 - Tool markings are also sometimes the defining piece of the puzzle.
 Some makers will intentionally leave some tool markings on the instrument for reasons probably unknown to all.
 In the fine arts world it was sometimes employed to show the nature and properties of the material being worked with as well as the skill needed to work with it… that it was hand made and not a factory reproduction.

 These are among the main aspects that are looked at when assessing and valuing an instrument.
-The individual factors as well as the sum total will often give good clues about the origin, school of thought of an instrument … Often how a copy is identified as that or by an original maker’s mark.
+The individual factors as well as the sum total will often give good clues about the origin or the school of thought in an instrument … Often, copies are identified by a significant maker’s mark.